DigitalPublishingToolkit/Money-Lab-Reader/md/6_2-Ridgway.md

 ‘civic crowdfunding’.
 Although volunteering time has always been a ‘neighborly’ thing to do, by helping out friends, family, and colleagues, more and more people are reaching into their social networks to ask not only for favors, but also for monetary ‘gifts’.
-In the UK currently, the Big Society ‘nudges’ taxpayers to contribute to society, and in turn people ‘nudge’ their friends (or neighbors) for cash to causes they feel are important, yet ostensibly don’t have the money to
+In the U.K. currently, the Big Society ‘nudges’ taxpayers to contribute to society, and in turn people ‘nudge’ their friends (or neighbors) for cash to causes they feel are important, yet ostensibly don’t have the money to